 While THC, popular for being the active substance in marijuana, causes the psychoactive effects associated with “getting high,” CBD causes the contrary effect.
 Actually, CBD can counteract the psychoactive effect of THC.

 The Cannabinoid Spectrum

-The cannabinoid spectrum is what determines whether the CBD oil product is full spectrum, broad spectrum, or CBD isolate.
+The cannabinoid spectrum is what determines whether the CBD oil product is full-spectrum, broad-spectrum, or CBD isolates.